q2a-projects/q2a-twitter/README.rst

 -------
 copyright
 -------
-All code herein is Copylefted_.
+this plugin and all it's source code is Copylefted_.

 .. _Copylefted: http://en.wikipedia.org/wiki/Copyleft